Blackstone drives India private equity shift from home to office

 Most of Blackstone's India acquisitions are made jointly with Embassy Group, a Bangalore-based developer that invests largely in South India.

-The duo is in talks to buy a special economic zone in Gurgaon - the booming satellite city outside New Delhi - for about 24 billion rupees, two sources with direct knowledge of the matter told Reuters earlier this month.
+The duo is in talks to buy a special economic zone in Gurgaon - the booming satellite city outside the capital New Delhi - for about 24 billion rupees ($440 million), two sources with direct knowledge of the matter told Reuters earlier this month.
 That would be India's biggest private equity real estate investment since 2008.

 The deal would follow Blackstone's recent agreement, according to a Reuters report, to buy a technology park in Bangalore, along with Embassy and a domestic property fund, for around $367 million.